Myths, Truths, and FAQs about Bankruptcy

 HOW EASY IS BANKRUPTCY?

 Bankruptcy can be a very difficult process.
 However, with the help of an experienced attorney, it can go through very smoothly for you.
+Our primary goal is to make it as easy as possible.

 WILL I HAVE TO GO TO COURT?
 WHAT IS A 341 HEARING (AKA "MEETING OF CREDITORS")?